How to Create an SEO Workflow for Content Success

 Search Simulator extension.

-CTR (Click Through Rate) Optimisation Workflow
+CTR (Click Through Rate) Optimization Workflow

 • Identify pages with a low CTR.